danieledelpozzo/Probability_and_statistics_projects/README.md

 # Project 2 - Knight’s Movement Markov Chain – Stationary Distribution & Return Times

 This project models the movement of a knight on a standard 8×8 chessboard using a Markov Chain.
-It was developed as part of the Probability and Statistics course at USI.

 The notebook constructs adjacency, degree, transition, empirical distribution, and return-time matrices, and simulates random knight walks to approximate the stationary distribution.